input-output-hk/cardano-byron-cli/USAGE.md

 _hint_: add `--detailed` for more general information regarding the local blockchains

-You can create as many local blockchains as you want (limited to space disk though) and because it is allowed to have 1 or more copy of mainnet you can use aliases to these blockchains.
+You can create as many local blockchains as you want (limited to space disk though) and because it is allowed to have 1 or more copies of mainnet you can use aliases to these blockchains.

 ```
 cardano-cli blockchain new mainnet-copy-1